lashad/udp-units/README.md

         Methods sent by the client
         --------------------------
-        01 - ACK for Set Registers OPCODE
+        01  ACK for Set Registers OPCODE
-        03 - ACK for Set Primary Key for WAN OPCODE
+        03 - ACK for Set Private Key for WAN OPCODE
-        05 - ACK for Set Primary Key for LAN OPCODE
+        05 - ACK for Set Private Key for LAN OPCODE
         07 - ACK for Set Firmware Update Required OPCODE 09 - ACK for Send Firmware Page OPCODE